tkhamez/neucore/doc/Documentation.md

 * EVE SSO login with configurable permission scopes.
 * Player accounts with alts.
+* Multiple ESI tokens with different configurable scopes for each character.
 * Role based permission system.
 * Creation of groups and apps.
 * Group and app manager.